plone/documentation/docs/glossary.md

     ```

     [Cookieplone](https://github.com/plone/cookieplone) is the method to create a Plone project.
-    You can use Cookieplone to build a backend add-on, a new Volto add-on, or a full project with both backend and frontend.
+    You can use Cookieplone to build full Plone projects with either {term}`Volto` or {term}`Classic UI`.
+You can also create a backend add-on, a Volto add-on or a Documentation scaffold.
     Cookieplone simplifies the process using robust Cookiecutter templates from {term}`cookieplone-templates`.

 cookieplone-templates